 - a.
 New buildings with a live-work use or a vertical integration of uses shall maintain the first floor as non-residential. - b.
-Buildings with non-residential uses on the first floor shall have non-reflective transparent area covering at least sixty (60) percent of the façade at pedestrian eye-level (between three and eight feet). - 5.
-Architectural Design Style.
-The architectural design style for the Downtown Entryway overlay encompasses the elements of the architectural styles within the Greer Downtown Historic District.
-A number of significant and historic sites within the Greer Downtown Historic District were built between the years of 1900-1930.
-All new structures shall be of Romanesque Revival, Late Gothic Revival, or Early 20th Century Commercial Vernacular and incorporate a mixture the following elements. - a.
+Buildings with non-residential uses on the first floor shall have nonreflective transparent area covering at least sixty (60) percent of the façade at pedestrian eye-level (between three and eight feet).

+- 5. Architectural Design Style.
+The architectural design style for the Downtown Transitional overlay encompasses the elements of the architectural styles within the Greer Downtown Historic District. - a.
 Exterior Materials and Colors.
-Exterior building materials and colors contribute significantly to the esthetics and character of an environmental.
-To maintain a visually appealing corridor with unique character, all structures shall have façade of one of the following exterior materials.
+Exterior building materials and colors contribute significantly to the aesthetics and character of an environmental.
+To maintain a visually appealing corridor with unique character, all structures shall have façade of one of the following exterior materials. - i.

-- i.
 Exterior Materials.
-At least 80 percent of the façade visible from the corridor: - Brick unpainted, stained and painted, appropriate size (modular, standard, queen, engineer or modular queen); color should be consistent with the existing context and lightcolored brick can be used sparingly as an accent. - Stone and Cast Stone stone rustication at the base of the building or as accents around main entrances; stone accents and trim are appropriate. - 3) Stucco painted smooth sand finish is appropriate other finish types must be approved by the Director.
-The stucco must be cement type. - 4) Natural Wood Siding - ii.
+At least 80 percent of the façade visible from the corridor: - 1) Brick unpainted, stained, or painted - Stone and Cast Stone stone rustication at the base of the building or as accents around main entrances; stone accents and trim are appropriate. - 3) Stucco painted smooth sand finish. - 4) Natural wood or cementitious siding. - ii.
 Exterior Colors.
-The dominant color of structures shall be neutral (e.g. white, shades of gray or brown) or the natural color of the building material.
-Non-neutral colors may be used to accent architectural features of a structure.
 No more than 3 colors per structure shall be used.